School strike: what disruptions this Thursday, February 1?

 Alongside the farmers' crisis, the main teachers' unions have called a strike this Thursday, February 1, 2024.
 The FSU-SNUipp is counting on "an average of 40% of strikers in the territory".

 Baptism of fire for Gabriel Attal this week.
 While the government has been bogged down for 10 days in the farmers' crisis, unsuccessfully multiplying announcements and meetings with unions, other sectors seem to follow suit.
 On Monday, several taxi snail operations were organized in different large cities.
-Thursday February 1, 2024, it is the main teaching unions who are calling for mobilization.
+This Thursday, February 1, 2024, it is the main teaching unions that are calling for mobilization.
 The strikers intend to denounce the working conditions as well as the salaries.

 From Lille to Marseille, via Paris, Lyon, Bordeaux, Strasbourg and Toulouse, numerous processions will set off throughout the day.
 In the capital, demonstrators met at 2 p.m.
 They will leave Luxembourg, in the 6th arrondissement, heading to the Ministry of National Education, located in the 7th.
 While school teachers must send their declaration of intention to strike 48 hours before the mobilization, the main union of primary school teachers, FSU-SNUipp, was able to estimate the rate on Tuesday at around 40%. of striking teachers in France on February 1.
 And to detail in his press release: “With 65% of strikers in Paris, more than 50% in Val-de-Marne, Drôme, Ardèche or even in the Pyrénées-Atlantiques, the mobilization is very followed in certain departments ."

-As secondary school teachers, namely middle and high schools, are not subject to the same rule as primary school teachers, we still did not know on Wednesday evening what mobilization to expect on February 1st.
-If it seems certain that many teachers and secondary schools will join the movement, we will have to wait a little longer to find out more, the exact number of strikers can only be known on Thursday.
+Although it seems certain that many teachers and secondary schools will join the movement, we will have to wait a little longer to find out more, as the exact number of strikers will only be known this Thursday.
 FSU, CGT, FO, SUD-Education, Unsa-Education, SGEN-CFDT, the vast majority of teaching unions have in any case called for mobilization.

 Faced with a "deaf" government, the FSU-SNUipp indicates in its press release that it specifically wants to warn about "the suffering at work as well as the lack of recognition, particularly in terms of pay" and the "working conditions, for staff, and of learning, for students, [who] have deteriorated.”
 In a press release from the inter-union made up of the Sud education, Unsa education, FSU, Sgen-CFDT and CGT education federations, the demands are more precise: "We demand in particular emergency measures: unrequited revaluation of staff articulated around immediate measures and a multi-year programming law, abandonment of the Pact, creation of a category B civil servant status for AESH and improvement of working conditions, in particular by reducing class numbers and a multi-year recruitment plan. "